immunomind/covid19/README.md

 |Immune cell profiling of COVID-19 patients in the recovery stage by single-cell sequencing                                            |AIRR     |Publication|https://www.nature.com/articles/s41421-020-0168-9#data-availability                                |Pending             |Expected to be available|https://doi.org/10.1038/s41421-020-0168-9   |

 # Fields
-- Titile
+- Title - Article title
-- Data type
+- Data type - AIRR / scRNAseq
-- Source type
+- Source type - Website / Publication
-- Sharing statement
+- Sharing statement - Link to data sharing statement
-- BioProject Accession
+- BioProject accession - ID with a link to BioProject accession
-- State
+- State - Data is publicly available / Expected to be publicly available
-- Paper DOI
+- Paper DOI - ID with a link to doi.org